Trend-Aware Multi-Task Learning for Short-Term Energy Forecasting: Experiments and Evaluation

-Table \ref{tab:3} presents the average trend prediction accuracy achieved by the classification branch in multi-step forecasting, evaluated with CaReTS1-4 using different encoders on both electricity price and unmet power series.
-For CaReTS3 and CaReTS4, the predicted trend is defined by the direction with the higher probability ($P_{up}$ or $P_{down}$), which is then used to compute the trend prediction accuracy.
-All variants achieved over 90\% accuracy, confirming the framework’s ability to capture temporal dynamics.
-Among the encoders, Transformer consistently outperformed LSTM and CNN, with the CaReTS2-Transformer combination yielding the highest classification accuracy, which aligns with the RMSE results above.
 Figures \ref{fig:5} and \ref{fig:6}, obtained using this best-performing CaReTS2–Transformer model on test set, further illustrate the evolution of classification accuracy and RMSE across six forecasting steps.
 As expected, RMSE gradually increased with longer forecast horizons due to error accumulation, consistent with prior studies \citep{yao2025self,yunpeng2017multi,venkatraman2015improving}.
-Interestingly, trend classification accuracy did not exhibit a declining pattern, indicating the robustness of the proposed framework in maintaining reliable trend detection even for an extended period of forecasting.
-This stability arises from the complementary design of the framework: the classification branch captures macro-level trend directions to safeguard long-term consistency, while the regression branch refines micro-level predictions to ensure accuracy.
+Interestingly, trend classification accuracy did not exhibit a declining pattern, indicating the robustness of the proposed framework in maintaining reliable trend detection even over longer forecasting horizons.
+This stability can be attributed to the complementary design of the framework: the classification branch captures macro-level trend directions to provide stable directional guidance, while the regression branch refines micro-level numerical predictions.
+From an energy perspective, such stable directional predictions are particularly valuable, as they provide reliable signals for short-term decision-making even when numerical uncertainty increases.